- The Myth: More Ad Spend = More AI Visibility

 - Appearing in ChatGPT, Perplexity, or Claude answers

 At $5.26 per click, a $5,000 monthly budget gets you roughly 950 clicks.
 With an average cost per lead of $70.11, that translates to about 71 leads per month.
 Not bad.
 But the moment you stop paying, it all disappears.
+One client per market — see if your territory is still available.

-Audit Your Visibility Gaps →What AI Reads Instead of Your Ads
+What AI Reads Instead of Your Ads

 | AI Signal | Why It Matters | Your Ad Budget Impact |